Steven-ODell/Small-Coding-Parser/README.md

 # slang

 A custom interpreted programming language built from scratch in C++.
-No libraries, no frameworks — a hand-written lexer, recursive descent parser, and AST evaluator.
+No libraries, no frameworks — a hand-written lexer, recursive descent parser, AST evaluator, and scoped function call stack.

 ## Overview